-Condado Beach also offers family-friendly water sports, sailing and charters if you’re looking for things to do in Puerto Rico with kids.
+Condado Beach also offers family-friendly watersports, sailing and charters if you’re looking for .

 Is it better to stay in Old San Juan or Condado?

 It really depends on your taste.
-Even though Condado offers a more lavish experience, the high demand for hotels in San Juan makes Condado fairly competitive in terms of pricing.
+Even though Condado offers a more lavish experience, the high demand for hotels in San Juan makes Condado fairly competitive in terms of pricing and availability.

 Beyond that, both neighborhoods offer tons of beautiful sights and things to do.
-The Fora guide to exploring San Juan provides a little more context; but if you’re really interested in figuring out which neighborhood you prefer, we recommend chatting with a Fora Advisor (remember: planning your trip with an advisor will always save you money, with the best available rates and perks galore).
+Fora’s guide to exploring San Juan provides a little more context, but if you’re really interested in figuring out which neighborhood to explore, we recommend connecting with Fora (remember: planning your trip with an advisor will unlock the best exclusive perks galore).

 The best hotels in Condado:

 The Condado Ocean Club offers the best of both worlds: exemplary, beachfront relaxation and a vibrant, urban nightlife.